ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

 The ``ExecutorService`` makes sure that errors happening during the build job execution are propagated to the ``LocalCIBuildJobManagementService``, so it can handle all errors in one spot.

 To improve the reliability of the system, the ``LocalCIBuildJobManagementService`` implements a timeout mechanism.
-Administrators can configure a maximum amount of time that build jobs can run.
+Administrators can configure a maximum amount of time that build jobs can run by setting the ``artemis.continuous-integration.timeout-seconds`` environment variable.
+The default value is 120 seconds.
 If a build job times out, the  ``LocalCIBuildJobManagementService`` interrupts the build job.
 This is crucial to prevent jobs that require an abnormally high amount of time from clogging up the system and reducing overall system performance.